My child is staying home sick. Who do I contact?

 I don’t have time to volunteer in my child’s classroom, but I still want to help out.
 How can I get involved?

 There are lots of ways to help out!
-Short answer is email PTA President, Gayle Chin with your strengths and availability, and she’ll help figure out a good role for you.
-Also check out our Volunteer Tab (scroll under Ways You Can Help) for list of current pressing jobs that need to be filled.
+Short answer is email PTA President, Maia Bazjanac with your strengths and availability, and she’ll help figure out a good role for you.
+Also check out our Volunteer Tab (scroll under Ways You Can Help) for a list of current pressing jobs that need to be filled.

 Are volunteers required to join the PTA?